kadimetla/doc-adk-training/training/module23-artifacts/lab-solution.md

-# Module 23: Handling Files with Artifacts
+# Lab 23 Solution: Building a Document Processing Pipeline

-## Lab 23: Solution
+## Goal

 This file contains the complete, simplified code for the `agent.py` script in the Document Processing Pipeline lab.